 Daniel Giamario on The Sacred Hoop of Stars

 The Sacred Hoop of Stars is similar to the configuration astronomers sometimes call the ‘winter hexagon’.
-The Sacred Hoop of Stars as identified by many Native American tribes including the Lakota includes the Pleiades.
+The Sacred Hoop of Stars – as identified by many Native American tribes including the Lakota – includes the Pleiades.
 The winter hexagon leaves out the Pleiades and uses Aldebaran to form the asterism.
 The stars of the Sacred Hoop include Pollux, Castor, Capella, the Pleiades, Rigel, Sirius, and Procyon forming the outer circle of the Hoop.
-(See image at end of article) Inside the Hoop is the constellation of Orion and the asterism known as the Hyades where Aldebaran is located.
+(See image at end of article.)
+Inside the Hoop is the constellation of Orion and the asterism known as the Hyades where Aldebaran (one of the Royal Stars) is located.

 The Lakota Sioux and other Plains Indians considered it to be extremely auspicious when the Moon and Planets moved through the Sacred Hoop.
-Numerous myths and oral histories from Native American to Egyptian to Northern-European to Babylonian have referred to this intersection of the Milky way with the ecliptic (the path the planets follow) or plane of our Solar System as the place where souls enter into incarnation.
+Numerous myths and oral histories from Native American to Egyptian to Northern-European to Babylonian have referred to this intersection – between the Twins and the Bull where the plane of the Milky Way Galaxy crosses the plane of our Solar System – as the place where souls enter into incarnation.

 This was sometimes known as the “gate of Cancer’ or the ‘silver gate’.
 (Note that the opposite point of the sky, between the Scorpion and the Archer in the direction of the galactic center, known as the ‘gate of Capricorn’ or the golden gate’ was seen as an exit point, where souls leave upon death.)
 The soul was seen to be flowing down the Milky Way – entering this dimension between the Bull and Twins and exiting between the Scorpion and the Archer.